bananatron/Saman/README.md

 Saman
 =====

 Saman is a game entry for Ludum Dare #30.
 Ludum Dare is a game competition where a single person must craft a game and all assets in 48 hours.
-As a result, it's a pretty crappy game.
+As a result, it's a pretty crappy game, but I had fun making it.

 <img src="http://i.imgur.com/LAClgdy.png">